What Does a Depressed Face Look Like?

+A depressed face may be difficult to identify.
 In ads for depression medication, you can usually tell which people are depressed—they’re the ones who look sad.
 But in real life, you may not be able to pick someone suffering from depression out of a crowd.
-Depression isn’t always obvious; it looks different in different people.
-And some of us experience certain symptoms of depression but not others.
+Depression isn’t always obvious; it looks different in different people and not everyone suffering from depression exhibits a depressed face.
+Depression can also feel differently-some of us experience certain symptoms of depression but not others.

 What Does Depression Look Like?